Transform your EDI Processes with B2B Integration in the Cloud

 The administrator of an account can provide other users with access to one of its environments.
 Access rights are as follows:

-• Environment FULL_ACCESS: All right at the Environment level.
+• Environment FULL_ACCESS : All right at the Environment level.
+This data is dependent.

 An account can be made up of any number of different environments.
 It can be useful to build channels in separate environments if